-In 2016, our shareholders renewed our previously adopted shareholder rights plan (the "Rights Plan") for a further three years on substantially the same terms, subject to certain modifications in keeping with amendments to the take-over bid regime in Canada approved by the Canadian Securities Administrators.
+In 2016, our shareholders renewed our previously adopted shareholder rights plan (the "Rights Plan") for a further three years on substantially the same terms, subject to certain modifications in keeping with amendments to the take-over bid regime in Canada approved by the Canadian Securities Administrators, and in 2017, our shareholders voted to amend the Rights Plan to increase the Threshold Amount (defined below) to 25% from 20%.
 Pursuant to the Rights Plan, one right attached to each of our outstanding common shares and one right will attach to any of our common shares issued during the term of the Rights Plan.
-Subject to the terms of the Rights Plan and to certain exceptions provided therein, the rights will become exercisable in the event that any person, together with any joint actors, acquires or announces its intention to acquire 20% or more of our outstanding shares without complying with the "Permitted Bid" provisions of the Rights Plan, unless the application of the Rights Plan is waived in accordance with its terms.
+Subject to the terms of the Rights Plan and to certain exceptions provided therein, the rights will become exercisable in the event that any person, together with any joint actors, acquires or announces its intention to acquire 25% or more of our outstanding shares (the "Threshold Amount") without complying with the "Permitted Bid" provisions of the Rights Plan, unless the application of the Rights Plan is waived in accordance with its terms.
 If a take-over bid does not comply with the requirements of the Rights Plan or the application of the Rights Plan is not waived in accordance with its terms, the rights holders (other than the acquiring person and its joint actors) will be entitled to purchase additional common shares at a significant discount to the market price.